evanca/quick-portfolio/OSO-launch.md

 **Growth Path**
 -	Launch and incubate this group to serve BUSINESS-UNIT before expanding to support COMPANY-wide
 -	Expand beyond BUSINESS-UNIT to COMPANY-wide office expanding reuse and compliance
--	Integrate at a PARENT-COMPANY level working with other OpCo’s
+-	Integrate at a PARENT-COMPANY level working with other companies